qrst07/cloudmc-standard-kb/en/reseller/manage-kb.md

 ### Quick Start

-1. Git clone the CloudMC standard knowledge base repository to your local workstation:  https://github.com/cloudops/cloudmc-standard-kb <!-- Rephrase this in v2 -->
+1. Git clone the CloudMC standard knowledge base repository to your local workstation:  https://github.com/cloudops/cloudmc-standard-kb <!-- Rephrase this in v2, and also rename directory!!!!
+Also, git remote remove origin then git remote add origin ...-->
 1. Explore the top-level directory structure:
    - The `assets` directory contains all images.
    - Each supported language has a directory, for example `en` for English-language content, and `fr` for French.